Finding an Aussie

 Females are usually smaller than males with preferred size for females between 18″ and 21″ at the shoulder while males will stand between 20″ and 23″.
 Personality differences between males and females may vary with lineage, so ask your breeder for advice on which might be better for your situation.
 Intact (not spayed) females will come into season approximately every six months and must be completely confined for three weeks during that time.
-Intact (not neutered) males tend to wander, especially if there are females in the neighborhood who are in season.
+Intact (not neutered) males, once they mature, will become interested in females who are in season.
 If you spay or neuter your pet, these things will not be a factor.
-Neutering will also prevent some health problems that can develop later in your dog’s life.
+Neutering may prevent some health problems that can develop later in your dog’s life.
 However, there is also some evidence to indicate that hormones (in intact males and females) can also help prevent predisposition to injury and some other health problems, so for that reason many people who do performance events with their dogs are choosing to let them fully mature before altering them.
 Do your research or consult with a veterinarian before deciding at what age to spay or neuter your pet.

 PET, SHOW, OR WORKING QUALITY

 What is a pet puppy?
 This is a puppy that is healthy with a good personality but may lack desirable qualities when compared to the breed standard.
 The breed standard is the written description of the ideal of the breed.
 Often the imperfections of the pet puppy are minimal and are things that the person looking for a pet would never notice.
-A pet puppy should not have any serious health or temperament problems!
-Some typical faults that may cause a breeder to consider a happy, healthy puppy as pet quality are teeth imperfections (breed standard calls for a full compliment of teeth which meet in a scissors bite), color that is not rich and clear, faults of toplines, legs, or earsets.
+Some typical faults that may cause a breeder to consider a happy, healthy puppy as pet quality are teeth imperfections (breed standard calls for a full complement of teeth which meet in a scissors bite), color that is not rich and clear, faults of toplines, movement, or earsets.

 The Australian Shepherd Club of America (ASCA) has a box on the registration application where the breeder can mark “not for breeding purposes” when selling a puppy.
 Often the breeder will specify in their guarantee that the dog be spayed or neutered.
 Spayed and neutered Aussies can compete in all ASCA programs, including an Altered Conformation Program.
 Dogs competing in conformation, whether altered or intact, can earn points towards breed championships.
 The same breed standard applies to both, including faults and disqualifications, with the obvious exception of reproductive parts.
 You should also advise the breeder as to your plans for the puppy.
 A show quality puppy should come as close as possible to the breed standard.
 No one can guarantee just what the puppy will grow up to look like, but a knowledgeable breeder can see potential and should be honest with you in evaluating their puppies.